ahmedcali84/matrix/README.md

     ```bash
     ./main 10
     ```

-   This will generate matrices with random values between 0 and 9.

-You can also modify the `src/main.c` file to include your own matrix data and operations.
-Here is a brief overview of the files and their purposes:

-- `src/main.c`: Contains the main function and example usage of matrix operations.
-- `src/matrix.c`: Contains the implementation of matrix operations.
-- `src/matrix.h`: Header file declaring the functions for matrix operations.

-## Files

-- `Makefile`: Used to compile the project.
-- `main.c`: The entry point of the program.
-- `matrix.c`: Implementation of matrix operations.
-- `matrix.h`: Header file with function declarations.
-- `.gitignore`: Specifies files to ignore in the repository.
-- `matrix.aux`, `matrix.log`: Generated files that should be ignored.

-## Contributing

-Contributions are welcome!
-Please follow these steps to contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes and commit them (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Create a new Pull Request.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.